biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/call.md

 ---
 title: Call
-description: A Call connects two Users in a Conversation.
+description: A Call consists of two or more Legs.
 ---

 # Call